grossqx/wormhole/README.md

 ### Hardware:

-Linux machine with a SD-card-reader. or SATA/NVMe reader. *Can also be the same computer as the server.*
+Linux machine with a SD-card-reader or SATA/NVMe reader. *Can also be the same computer as the server.*

 ## 2. Server